-In order to do conduct the analysis, we have selected three well-known case studies in Italy, namely, Monnalisa, Dellas and Stafer.
+In order to conduct the analysis, we have selected three well-known case studies in Italy, namely, Monnalisa, Dellas, and Stafer.
 Our choice was mainly motivated by the fact that they represent typical Italian SMEs that have started to implement sustainability and integrated reporting.
 In addition, they are the only three SMEs in the country that have participated as candidates to the first award for the best integrated report in Italy in 2017.

-In terms of period considered, for our work we have chosen the reports that have been issued for the financial year 2017, which correspond to date to the last available annual report of Monnalisa, which claims to be both an integrated and sustainability report, the last available integrated annual report of Dellas, which is a combination between GRI and the IIRC, and finally the last available integrated report of Stafer, which represents a report prepared in accordance with the IIRC Framework4.
+In terms of period considered, for our work, we have chosen the reports that have been issued for the financial year 2017, which correspond to date to the last available annual report of Monnalisa, which claims to be both an integrated and sustainability report, the last available integrated annual report of Dellas, which is a combination between GRI and the IIRC, and finally the last available integrated report of Stafer, which represents a report prepared in accordance with the IIRC Framework.3

 The investigation has proceeded as follows.
 After having analysed the history that connotes each of the three SMEs and their routes towards the adoption of these new reporting practices, we have manually collected the reports mentioned above from the three company's websites.
-Then, through an in-depth reading manually conducted each researcher has independently examined the three reports against the key pillars of the GRI-G4 Guidelines, GRI Standards, IIRC Framework, as synthetized in section 3.
+Then, through an in-depth reading manually conducted, each researcher has independently examined the three reports against the key pillars of the GRI G4 guidelines, GRI standards, and IIRC Framework, as synthetized in Section 3.
 The existence of the information related to each pillar has been checked.
 If present, the information has been reported on a spreadsheet, if not, a possible justification for its absence has been proposed.
-This phase lasted four weeks (November 2018).
+This phase lasted 4 weeks (November 2018).
 In this way, it has been possible to identify the extant similarities and divergences amongst the reports.
 Some observations on the results obtained have always been formulated independently by each researcher.
-Finally, these observations have been discussed in team both via Skype calls (two in December 2018) and an inperson meeting (December 2018).
-Regarding the examination of the 'business case', this information has also been searched in the reports (especially in the Letter to Stakeholders sections).
-If not present, interviews with company's CFO has been conducted.
+Finally, these observations have been discussed in team both via Skype calls (two in December 2018) and an in-person meeting (December 2018).
+Regarding the examination of the "business case," this information has also been searched in the reports (especially in the letter to stakeholders sections).
+If not present, interviews with company's chief financial officer (CFO) has been conducted.
 This has been the case of Dellas.
-An interview with its CFO on the reasons for which they have decided to implement an integrated report has been conducted via email on the 14th May 2015.
+An interview with its CFO on the reasons for which they have decided to implement an integrated report has been conducted via email on May 14, 2015.
 This is because it has been the first year of adoption of this form of reporting.
 Its transcript has been included in the paper.